proinsias/proinsias.github.io/_posts/2017/2017-07-07-Emacs-Kill-line-from-anywhere-on-that-line.md

 ---
 layout: single
-title: "Emacs: Kill line from anywhere on that line"
+title: 'Emacs: Kill line from anywhere on that line'
 date: 2017-07-07 10:23
-last_modified_at: 2017-07-07 10:23
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - emacs
     - til
 ---

 Use `M-shift-backspace`.